nsdf-fabric/NSDF_Tutorial/README.md

 docker-compose up -d
 ```

-Then access the Jupyter lab interface at:
+Then **open your preferred browser (i.e., Google Chrome, Firefox, Safari)** and paste the next URL to access Jupyter Lab (Tutorial.ipynb)

 ```
 # Access to Jupyter Lab (Tutorial.ipynb)
 http://127.0.0.1:5000/lab/tree/Tutorial.ipynb
 ```
-Stop the docker container
+To stop the docker container, please, type on your terminal the next command.
 ```
 # Stop the docker container
 docker-compose down